Beverley Hutton

 For nearly a decade I struggled with chronic pain and severe fatigue.
 Since intensive EMDR, I went from being in a wheelchair, to crutches, to now being able to walk again.
 I was also previously diagnosed with severe asthma, and told Id be on high dose prednisolone for life.
 Now, my breathing is far more controlled.
 Each day I'm finding freedom and healing.

-Beverley has a really compassionate approach, that has allowed me to face pain without feeling judged or condemned.
-I struggle to trust people, but I found Beverley quickly became someone I could trust, and who hasn't given up on me.
-I would highly recommend intensive EMDR as a starting point for anyone considering EMDR.
+I would highly recommend intensive EMDR.
 It isn't a quick fix for severe complex trauma, but it took me much further than I could have done with weekly EMDR.
 For me, it's been an amazing and life-changing opportunity to start walking in freedom and healing.”

 Specializing in BDD, DID, PTSD and C-PTSD